Use introspection as a confession by the self to the self

 Think it over:

-- How can introspection become a form of confession?
+- How can introspection serve the purpose served by confession?

 - In which areas of your life do you tend to go off-course?